Experience & Accomplishments

 Committed to public safety, transparency, and responsible fiscal management.

 Serving the public for over a decade

 David Clouse has generational ties to Navajo County and the Sheriff’s Office.
 David is the grandson of former Sheriff, Glen L. Flake who served as Sheriff of Navajo County for 12 years and in law enforcement for a total of 29 years within Navajo County.
 David’s great grandfather, S. Eugene Flake was also a Deputy for Navajo County in the 1930’s and 40’s.
-David and his wife Angela, along with their 4 daughters make their home in Snowflake.
+David and his wife Angela, along with their 4 daughters and one son make their home in Snowflake.
 They happen to live next door to his 3rd great grandfather’s home, William J. Flake, the founder of Snowflake, which is the first home in Snowflake.
-That makes 7 generations who have lived on this block in Snowflake.
+Making 7 generations who have lived on this block in Snowflake.
 David’s roots to Navajo County run deep.

-David attended and graduated from Northern Arizona University with bachelor’s degree in Emergency Management.
+David attended and graduated from Northern Arizona University with bachelor’s degree in Emergency management.
 David is currently attending Arizona State University working on graduate courses.
-He was hired on with NCSO in 2009 and graduated from the AZ Law Enforcement Academy in Phoenix, AZ.
+David was hired on with NCSO in 2009 and graduated from the AZ Law Enforcement Academy in Phoenix, AZ.
 David was named Deputy of the Year in 2011, Promoted to Sergeant shortly thereafter and then Detective Sergeant.
 Sheriff Clark later appointed David to Deputy Chief.
 As Deputy Chief, David oversees Patrol, Dispatch, Training, Criminal Investigations, Property & Evidence, Civil Division and Training.
 David has had a successful career with NCSO since 2009 promoting and serving in several different functions and receiving hundreds of hours of advanced training in leadership and Law Enforcement practices.

 Associations and Partnerships

 - Member of International Chiefs of Police Association